brainpy/BrainPy/README.md

 - *Simulation can be guided with the analysis*, because the same code in BrainPy can not only be used for simulation, but also for dynamics analysis;
 - *Efficient running speed*, because BrainPy is designed to compile your codes just-in-time.

-Currently, `BrainPy` heavily relies on the JIT compilers [Numba](https://numba.pydata.org/) and [JAX](https://jax.readthedocs.io/) on CPU or GPU devices.
-Extending BrainPy to support other backend frameworks you prefer is also easy.
+Currently, `BrainPy` relies on the JIT compilers [Numba](https://numba.pydata.org/) and [JAX](https://jax.readthedocs.io/) on CPU or GPU devices.
+However, extending BrainPy to support other backend frameworks you prefer is also easy.
 The details please see documents coming soon.